Edward Aveling: National Secular Society and the Hall of Science

 From September 1879 Aveling gave evening science classes every Wednesday and Thursday at the Hall of Science, 142, Old Street, in East London, which was also the headquarters of the National Secular Society (NSS).
 Aveling's first public lecture in the Hall of Science on 10 August 1879 was on the English poet Percy Bysshe Shelley.
 The subjects he taught in his science classes were mathematics, inorganic chemistry, elementary botany, and animal physiology.
-Both Hypatia Bradlaugh Bonner and Annie Besant assisted him.
+Both his former pupils Hypatia Bradlaugh Bonner and Annie Besant assisted him.
 Annie Besant wrote in her autobiography:At the opening of the new year (1879) I met for the first time a man to whom I subsequently owed much in this department of work—Edward B. Aveling, a D.Sc. of London University, and a marvelously able teacher of scientific subjects, the very ablest, in fact, that I have ever met.
 Clear and accurate in his knowledge, with a singular gift for lucid exposition, enthusiastic in his love of science, and taking vivid pleasure in imparting his knowledge to others, he was an ideal teacher.
 This young man, in January, 1879, began writing under initials for the National Reformer, and in February I became his pupil, with the view of matriculating in June at the London University, an object which was duly accomplished.Aveling's chemistry class was taken by 42 people including the sisters Alice and Hypatia Bradlaugh.
 Aveling's second year was more ambitious.
 He gave evening classes in elementary botany, advanced physiology, elementary mathematics and advanced chemistry.
 Following the success of their examination results Aveling made an application to the Science and Art Department for a South Kensington grant.
 The success of the Hall of Science, with its combination of science and radicalism - the courses were attended by mainly adults of the artisan class and predominantly NSS members - attracted attention.